Spain no rigid 'Talibans', says Del Bosque

-BARCELONA World Champions Spain are not soccer's rigid "Talibans" and can vary their trademark possession football if necessary, coach Vicente del Bosque has said.
+BARCELONA World Champions Spain are not soccer's rigid "Talibans" and can vary their trademark possession soccer if necessary, coach Vicente del Bosque has said.

 Spain begin their bid to retain the trophy on Friday against the Netherlands, their rivals in the final four years ago in South Africa when the Dutch used a physical approach to try and unsettle them.

-The Netherlands now have a coach in Louis van Gaal who hopes to continue the Dutch traditions of total football but has also admitted that he will look to bolster the defence against Spain with five at the back in the Group B match at Salvadore.
+The Netherlands now have a coach in Louis van Gaal who hopes to continue the Dutch traditions of total soccer but has also admitted that he will look to bolster the defense against Spain with five at the back in the Group B match at Salvadore.

 "We are not Talibans with just one way of playing," Del Bosque told the Marca newspaper.